ds-visualizer/ds-visualizer/content/priorityQueue/code.md

 # What is a Priority Queue (Using Heap)

-> A priority queue is basically a type of queue that puts the elements sorted in its priority order.
+> A priority queue is basically a type of queue that removed the elements its priority order.
 Used by our kernel to assign tasks based on their priorities.

 > Priority queue is implemented using a max heap since we want to access and remove the biggest element in the queue